Jerdak/KDTree2/README.md

 KDTree2
 =======

-Re-implementation of a C++ based KDTree for 3D vertex subdivision
+A C# implementation of a C++ based KDTree for 3D vertex subdivision.